In your truffle bag...

 Nurture every moment

 If growing truffles is a fine art, then harvesting them is perhaps an even finer one.
-We nurture every moment of every truffle’s life by hand, from inoculating each hazel seedling with truffle spores, to the moment our truffles finally emerge into the light.
+We nurture every moment of every truffle’s life by hand, from inoculating each oak seedling with truffle spores, to the moment our truffles finally emerge into the light.

 Each truffle is hand harvested by gently brushing away the soil until the fruit is revealed.
 We then wash and air dry our truffles by hand before grading them – an art that can only be learned through the experience of living with and growing truffles over many years.